 Theoretically, this study enriches the study of the relationship between technological, intellectual, and psychological variables in education.
 According to (Nurhalimah et al., 2023), motivation and intelligence are internal factors, while multimedia are factors.
 Practically, this research is expected to provide input for teachers and schools.
 (Lebho et al., 2020) mentioned that motivation is closely related to the social-psychological needs of students.
 Thus, teachers need to pay attention to the psychological aspects of students when using multimedia so that achievement can be improved.

 This research is also important for the development of education policies at MTsN Dairi.
-According to (Patimah et al., 2024), motivation and intelligence must be supported by effective school management in order to produce optimal achievements.
+According to (Patimah et al., 2024)Motivation and intelligence must be supported by effective school management in order to produce optimal achievements.
 Empirical data in this school can be the basis for evidence-based policy recommendations.
 Based on the description above, it can be concluded that the integration of multimedia, intellectual intelligence, and motivation are important factors that are interconnected in influencing student learning achievement.
-This research is expected to be able to make a theoretical and practical contribution to the development of modern learning strategies at MTsN Dairi.
+This research is expected to make a theoretical and practical contribution to the development of modern learning strategies at MTsN Dairi.

 2. material and methods